📣 Dual product launch: Better Excel Automation and Better PDF Automation are out for Jira Cloud! (both are free!)

 You can make Confluence show page statuses as there is a built-in page status feature in Confluence Cloud.
 However, Confluence Cloud page statuses are limited to 5 statuses.
 It is not enough for an organization with a complex document approval workflow or content lifecycle journey.

 The default Confluence page statuses are "Rough draft", "In Progress" and "Ready for review".
-You can extend Confluence page statuses with "Approved", "Rejected", "Excluded", "Flagged", and many more, without limit using Better Content Archiving for Confluence.
+You can extend Confluence page statuses with "Approved", "Rejected", "Excluded", "Flagged", and many more, without limit using Better Content Archiving and Analytics for Confluence.

 Maximum only 5 built-in status is available in Confluence by default